OncologyModelingGroup/MDA_ART_BiologicalTargets/README.md

 To find the optimal balance between sensitivity and specificity, the analysis tests LTCP thresholds ranging from 20% to 40%.
 Observed Cutoff: Selected based on the highest Area Under the Curve (AUC).
 Model Cutoff: Selected using the Youden’s Index ($J$), where $J = Sensitivity + Specificity - 1$.

 #### Performance Evaluation
-The scripts calculate the following metrics to validate the model against observed data: Sensitivity (TPR) and Specificity (TNR).
+The scripts calculate the following metrics to compare the model against observed data: Sensitivity (TPR) and Specificity (TNR).
 Dice-Sorensen Coefficient (DSC): Measures spatial overlap/agreement between predicted and observed classes.
 Confusion Matrices: Generated for each patient case across four different scenarios.

 | Scenario | Tumor Regions | Timepoint |
 |-----|-------|-----|